felixwellen/synthetic-zariski/README.md

   (Then deformations ($D(1) \to \mathrm{Sch}$) of affine schemes would stay affine.)
 - Can every bundle (on $Sp A$) of strongly quasicoherent $R$-modules be recovered from its $A$-module of global sections?
+- Can we compute some interesting étale/fppf cohomology groups?

 # Answered Questions
 - Is $\mathrm{Spec} A$ quasi-complete ("compact") for $A$ a finite $R$-algebra (fin gen as $R$-module)?